Jeffe747/VSCode-AI-Customization-Visualizer/README.md

 Open the `Copilot AI Customization Visualizer` activity bar view to inspect the current workspace.
 Select a node to edit its metadata and system prompt, then use `Save` or `Ctrl+S` to write changes back to the source file.

+Zoom in the visuaizer with `Ctrl+Scrollwheel`.
+Drag around with the mouse.

 Use the toolbar settings button to adjust graph element size and editor text size.

 ## Contributing to development